 As a Christian university, Pepperdine believes that education of the heart is just as important as education of the mind.
 Through the integration of the principles of Christianity, students learn how to make moral and ethical choices that benefit their communities and society.

-To ensure students have a strong foundation by which to guide their decisions, full-time undergraduates are automatically enrolled in the Convocation Program.
-While students are not required to attend, they receive a letter grade based on participation that is factored into their GPA.
+To ensure students have a strong foundation by which to guide their decisions, first-year and sophomore students are automatically enrolled in Seaver 200.

 Students have multiple avenues to learn and grow while attending Pepperdine.
 If you are interested in being strengthened by diversity, dedicated to service, and rooted in faith be sure to contact your admission counselor who is here to guide you through every step of the admission process.